spoddutur/my-notes/semantic-search-3.md

 - **Assumption:** Assuming that data is stored as [linked data](http://linkeddata.org/)

 ## 4.1 Generic approach to get Semantic Synonyms
-### 4.1.1 Generic Query Expansion via Mapping keywords to LinkedData Resources
+**Generic Query Expansion via Mapping keywords to LinkedData Resources:**
 As the title suggests, in this generic method, to expand query we map user keywords to linkeddata resources and get its corresponding semantic synonyms from owl:class and rdf:property labels of the Dataset.

 **Goal:** Given a keyword w, find representative resources in Linked Data.